 Biography

-Frank Maza's artistic journey is a compelling narrative of duality, a story woven from the threads of contrasting yet complementary cultural and musical traditions.
-His life and career are a testament to the power of synthesis, where seemingly disparate influences converge to create a unique and innovative artistic voice.
+Frank Maza's artistic journey is a compelling narrative of duality, a story of contrasting yet complementary cultural and musical traditions.
+His life and career are a testament to the power of synthesis, where separate influences converge to create a unique and innovative artistic voice.

 Early Life: A Tale of Two Cities

 Maza's formative years were spent navigating the vibrant cultural landscapes of Madrid and Boston.
-Summers in Madrid immersed him in the heart of flamenco and Latin music, exposing him to its raw passion, intricate rhythms, and rich history.
-Winters in Boston, on the other hand, introduced him to the diverse world of American music, from the soulful storytelling of its singer-songwriters to the rhythmic innovation of jazz and the burgeoning sound of hip hop.
-This bicultural upbringing became the defining characteristic of his artistic identity, shaping his musical sensibilities and providing him with a unique perspective.
+Summers in Madrid immersed him in the heart of flamenco and Latin music, exposing him to its passion, rhythms, and rich history.
+Winters in Boston, on the other hand, introduced him to the diverse world of American music, from the storytelling of its singer-songwriters to the harmonic innovations of jazz, gospel and the modern sound of hip hop.
+This bi-cultural upbringing became the defining characteristic of his artistic identity, shaping his musical sensibilities and providing him with a unique perspective.

 Education and Musical Development

 Maza's formal musical education reflects this duality.
 He honed his skills at the Escuela de Música Creativa in Madrid (2009-2011, 2013-2015), deepening his understanding of flamenco and Latin musical traditions.
 He then expanded his horizons at the New England Conservatory in Boston (2011-2013), where he explored jazz and other American musical forms.
-His academic pursuits culminated in a double degree in contemporary writing and production, and voice performance at Berklee College of Music in Boston (2020-2024), where he was recognized for his talent by being on the Dean's List in Fall 2020 and Spring 2021.
+His academic pursuits culminated in a double degree in contemporary writing and production, and piano performance at Berklee College of Music in Boston (2020-2024), where he was recognized for his talent by being on the Dean's List and graduating Cum Laude.
 At Berklee, he delved into the intricacies of music production, arranging, and songwriting, while simultaneously refining his vocal artistry.
 This rigorous training provided him with the tools to seamlessly blend his diverse influences into a cohesive and innovative sound.

-During his time in Boston, Maza was also actively involved in the local music scene, leading the High School Jazz Collective band (2015-2019) and serving as a City Music Alumni and Ambassador (2017-2019).
+During his time in Boston, Maza was also actively involved in the local music scene, leading the High School Jazz Collective band (2016-2020) and serving as a City Music student and alumni ambassador (2018-2020).
 These experiences allowed him to develop his performance skills, collaborate with other musicians, and further explore the intersection of different musical genres.

 Artistic Career: Bridging Worlds